up42/docs/source/getting-started/core-concepts.rst

 Core concepts
 =============

-Throughout the documentation, we use three core terms; **Blocks**, **Workflows** and **Jobs**.
+Throughout the documentation, we use three core terms; **blocks**, **workflows** and **jobs**.

-So before we get into the more in-depth documentation, here you will find our definitions for these terms.
+This page provides an overview of these terms, and explains how each component is used on the platform.

 Blocks
 ------

 Blocks are the base units of the platform.
 There are two types of block:

-* Data blocks (querying for data)
+* Data blocks, which query for data
-* Processing blocks (transforming/analyzing data)
+* Processing blocks, which transform or analyze data

-An example for a data block is the *Pleiades scene block* which allows access to Pleiades imagery in its native format.
+An example of a data block is the :ref:`Sentinel-1 GRD block <sentinel1-grd-block>`, which provides Sentinel-1 GRD radar data as whole scenes.

+..
+TODO: update link to tiling block docs when those are ready

-An example for a processing block is the *tiling operation* which creates image chips ready to use for Machine Learning models.
+An example of a processing block is the `Tiling Operation block <#>`_, which creates image chips ready to use for machine learning models.

 Blocks are re-usable between workflows and can be shared with other users of the platform.
-They specify what kind of data they need to run, and what kind of data they output.
+They specify what kind of data they need to run and what kind of data they output via :ref:`their capabilities <block-capabilities>`

 You can think of blocks as a function or module with a single responsibility, packaged as a Docker image.